5 places to see Mount Fuji 富士山

-- From the River Fuji: stop at Shizuoka to go to Fuji and stroll along the banks of the river, while you wait to see a Shinkansen go by and take the typical photo.
+- From the Fuji River: stop in Shizuoka to go to Fuji and stroll along the banks of the river, while you wait to see a Shinkansen go by and take the classic photo.

 - From Shizuoka, Mount Fuji is particularly beautiful from Nihondaira Hill and Tokugawa Ieyasu's Toshogu Temple.
 From Miho Beach you will have a beautiful view of the city of Shimizu and Suruga Bay at the foot of the mountain.

 - From the other side of Suruga Bay in Izu, you will have access to a long coast dotted with observation points of the mountain.
 Particular examples are the Osezaki Cape near Numazu and further south, Koibito Cape, where the best photos of Fuji over the sea can be taken.